grokify/ringcentral-sdk-ruby/README.md

   :state        => '' # optional
   :brand_id     => '' # optional: string|number
 })
-# Open browser window to authUrl and retrieve authorize_code from redirect uri.
+# Open browser window to authorization url and retrieve authorize code from redirect uri.
 ```

 On your redirect page, you can exchange your authorization code for an access token using the following: